polarityio/wiz/README.md

 ### Client Secret
 Your Wiz Client Secret

+### Query Issues
+Uncheck if you don't wish to Query Issues.
+(Can be done in response to 504 error)

+### Query Vulnerabilities
+Uncheck if you don't wish to Query Vulnerabilities.
+(Can be done in response to 504 error)

+### Query Assets
+Uncheck if you don't wish to Query Assets.
+(Can be done in response to 504 error)

 ## Installation Instructions
 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).